BetterThanTomorrow/calva-fmt/README.md

 ## The Future of calva-fmt
 * Make it honor project settings.
-* Include some Parinfer magic.
+* Up the Parinfer magic support.

 ## Happy Formatting